There are plenty of quick and easy ways to make money without having to resort to drastic measures.

 This might mean giving feedback on what you've watched recently, reviewing a new show before it airs nationally, or helping develop ideas for new shows.

 To find out more, read Join TheViewers and get paid to watch TV.

 No, not like that!
 But if you have a useful skill or two, why not make the most of them?

 On PeoplePerHour.com, there are thousands of people adept at website design, image editing, writing and social media who are selling their services an hour at a time.

 If you are more useful with your hands – perhaps you are a dab hand with a paintbrush or a bit of carpentry – then why not stick an ad on a site like Gumtree or in your local newsagent?

 Yes, it really is possible.
 There are thousands of people streaming their game playing on sites like Twitch, and some are making a pretty decent living from it.

 It’s certainly not easy though.
-Check out Make money from video games for more.
+Check out our guide to making money from video games for more information.

 Start a YouTube channel

 Along similar lines, why not start a YouTube channel?
 The hosts of some channels are pocketing millions each year, and you could get a slice of the action too!